We support staff from Ofsted registered settings in Surrey with training.

 DSLs must have completed the Surrey Safeguarding Children Board (SSCB) Working Together to Safeguard Children e-learning course.
 And if not already done so must attend or be booked on to the SSCB Multi-Agency Core Training, Foundation Modules 1 and 2.

-Book your place.
+Book your place on DSL training.
 There is a £50 charge for this workshop, so remember to have your debit/credit card handy.

 - This workshop is not open to you if you work in a local education authority school.